nixworks/public/news/2010/09/4/index.md

 ##### Sakineh Mohammadi Ashtiani
 ### [Sakineh Mohammadi Ashtiani, convicted of adultery and sentenced to death in Iran, reportedly faces the whip after "The Times" publishes an unveiled image of political activist Susan Hejrat in the mistaken belief it is her. ](/news/2010/09/4/sakineh-mohammadi-ashtiani-convicted-of-adultery-and-sentenced-to-death-in-iran-reportedly-faces-the-whip-after-the-times-publishes-an-u.md)
-_Context: Iran, Sakineh Mohammadi Ashtiani, Susan Hejrat, Times, adultery_
+_Context: Iran, Sakineh Mohammadi Ashtiani, Susan Hejrat, The Times, adultery_

 ##### Argentina
 ### [A court in Argentina reopens an investigation into crimes against humanity under Francisco Franco in Spain. ](/news/2010/09/4/a-court-in-argentina-reopens-an-investigation-into-crimes-against-humanity-under-francisco-franco-in-spain.md)